November 18, 2018

 “Speaking in Images: The Visual Language of Daoist Iconography,” presented at the School of Pacific and Asian Studies Graduate Student Conference, “Bridging the Gaps: Conceptualizing Asia through an Interdisciplinary Lens,” at the University of Hawai‘i at Mānoa

-Served as Organizer and Chair for the panel: “Image, Ritual, Place, and Contemplation in Asian Religions”
+Panel: “Image, Ritual, Place, and Contemplation in Asian Religions” (served as Organizer)

 June 1, 2014